Lecture Notes in Cosmology: The perturbed Boltzmann equation for massless neutrinos

 \begin{ex} Show that Eq.~\eqref{nuBoltzeqNscal} can be formally integrated as follows:

 where $\eta_i$ is some initial conformal time. \end{ex}

 \hrulefill

-This result is called \textbf{line-of-sight integral} \cite{Seljak:1996is}.
-It is a simple formal integration but it is very effective for the numerical calculation of the evolution of CMB anisotropies.
+This approach is called \textbf{the line-of-sight integral} \cite{Seljak:1996is}.
+It is a simple formal integration, but it is very effective for the numerical calculation of the evolution of CMB anisotropies.
 We shall see this in Chapter~\ref{Chap:CMBEvo}.
 Note that the gravitational potentials $\Phi$ and $\Psi$ couple only with $\mathcal N^{(S)}_{0,1,2}$ via the Einstein equations.
-Hence, a way of avoiding the truncation of the hierarchy of Boltzmann equation is to solve Eq.~\eqref{nuBoltzeqNscal2} together with its integrals which give $\mathcal N^{(S)}_{0,1,2}$.
-See \cite{Weinberg:2006hh}.
+Hence, a way to avoid truncating the hierarchy of Boltzmann equations is to solve Eq.~\eqref{nuBoltzeqNscal2} together with $\mathcal N^{(S)}_{0,1,2}$.
+This strategy was proposed in \cite{Weinberg:2006hh} (for CMB photons).

-We now introduce the expansion of a plane wave into spherical harmonics: where $j_\ell$ is a spherical Bessel function and $Y_\ell^m$ is a spherical harmonic.
-The latter is very often used in cosmology and especially in CMB physics because it is the natural basis over which to expand quantities defined on the sphere (the celestial sphere, in astronomy).
-Since they are extremely important for our work to come, Sec.~\ref{Sec:SphericalHarmonics} is dedicated to them as a reminder.
+Consider now the expansion of a plane wave into spherical harmonics: where $j_\ell$ is a spherical Bessel function.
+Spherical harmonics are omnipresent in cosmology, especially in CMB physics, because they form the natural basis over which to expand quantities defined on the celestial sphere.
+Since they are extremely important for our work to come, Sec.~\ref{App:SphericalHarmonics} is dedicated to them.

 Recalling that $\mu = \hat k\cdot\hat p$, we introduce in Eq.~\eqref{nuBoltzeqNscal2} the following plane wave expansion:

 where we have defined:

 Using the addition theorem for spherical harmonics, the above result can be written as: